 Most Populated Cities In Antigua and Barbuda

 St. John’s is the most populated city in Antigua and Barbuda as well as the capital and primary economic center of the country.
 It has a population of 22,634.
 The racial demographics of this population mainly consist of people of African or mixed African-European descent.
-People of only European descent make up the minority.

 This city has played an important role in the country since it was first colonized in 1632.
 From colonization to independence, St. John’s was the administrative center.
 After independence, it became the government center.
 The economy of this city relies on tourism, retail, rum production, and investment banking.
 Tourists stay in the many resorts throughout the city or visit while their cruise ship is docked in the harbor.
 Additionally, several global financial headquarters are located here.

 All Saints is the second most populated city in this country with a population of 3,412.
-It is located in a more centralized area of the Antigua Island, just 5 miles from St. John’s.
+It is located in a more centralized area of Antigua Island, just 5 miles from St. John’s.
 This city is home to the island’s first large sugarcane plantation, which was established in 1674.
 It has since been reduced to two stone mills and remnants of a stillhouse.
 The government has made it into an open-air museum in an attempt to preserve its history and to provide an additional tourist destination.

 The third most populated city in Antigua and Barbuda is Liberta.
 This city has a population of 2,239.
 This urban area is located relatively close to All Saints.
 Liberta gets its name after “liberty” which is in recognition of the town’s history.
 Shortly after slavery was abolished, a group of freed men and women were able to purchase land from a local estate owner.
 These individuals and their descendants helped create the town as it is today.